cybercrymen/phishing-adventure/README.md

 # Rex Hunts Phishing Adventure

+This script will run on pretty much all linux machines.

 Install instructions are below.
 Just clone it, chmod it and run it.

 You will be promted for your bait/keyword and the script will do the rest.

 ```